Get all your news in one place.

 As you can probably tell from the names listed above, there two color Kobo ereaders now available, with the Libra Colour also offering stylus support like the Sage and Elipsa 2E.

-While there are four main Kindle models, 'Kids' editions of a couple of them are available in the US and UK.
-The current Kindles are:
+While there are four 'main' Kindle models, there are 'Kids' editions of a couple of them that are available in the US and UK.
+The current mainstream Kindles are:

 Kindle vs Kobo design, display and features

 When it comes to screen technology, both Kobo and Kindle ereaders are almost the same for the black-and-white models.
-While most of them use the E Ink Carta 1200 display, the Kobo Clara BW debuted the newer generation of E Ink displays – the Carta 1300.
-This gives it a slight advantage over the others, making it sharper thanks to better screen contrast, and also a little more responsive in comparison too.
+The entry-level 2024 Kindle still uses the old hardware, so retains the E Ink Carta 1200 display, but the Kobo Clara BW and the two 2024 Paperwhites now use the E Ink Carta 1300 screen tech.

-All the current ereaders available from both Amazon and Kobo have a 300ppi screen resolution, with the sole exception of the 10.3-inch Kobo Elipsa 2E, which gets a slightly lower 227ppi resolution.
+All the current ereaders available from both Amazon and Kobo have a 300ppi screen resolution for grayscale displays, with the sole exception of the 10.3-inch Kobo Elipsa 2E, which gets a slightly lower 227ppi resolution.
 That, however, doesn't diminish how well text and writing appears on the display.
 However, in terms of design, every Kobo screen is covered in plastic, while Kindle has a couple of models that's topped with glass, giving them a premium look.

-When it comes to screen size, though, Kobo has Kindle beat – covering 6 inches all the way to 10 inches, there's even options for 7 and 8 inches.
-With Amazon, you get 6 inches, 6.8 inches, 7 inches and 10 inches.
+When it comes to screen size, though, Kobo has Kindle beat – covering 6 inches all the way to 10.3 inches, there's even options for 7 and 8 inches.
+With Amazon, you get 6 inches, 7 inches and 10.2 inches.

-IPX8 water resistance is available from both, (except on the 10-inch models from both brands), as are adjustable illuminated displays for reading in the dark.
+IPX8 water resistance is available from both, (except on the entry-level Kindle and the 10-inch models from both brands), as are adjustable illuminated displays for reading in the dark.
 Most of the higher-end models also allow you to change the hue (or temperature) of the light from cold to warmer yellow for nighttime reading.
-However, only the Kindle Paperwhite Signature Edition has a front light with an ambient light sensor that auto-adjusts its brightness.
-That device is also capable of wireless charging, which Kobo doesn’t offer at all.
+However, only the 2024 Kindle Paperwhite Signature Edition and the 2024 Kindle Scribe have a front light with an ambient light sensor that auto-adjusts its brightness.
+The former is also capable of wireless charging, which Kobo doesn’t offer at all.

-An increasingly popular feature available from both Kobo and Kindle is Bluetooth, great for pairing wireless earphones, primarily for listening to audiobooks.
-The same goes for page-turn buttons on the models with an asymmetric design, which make it easier to navigate a book while holding an ereader in one hand.
+An increasingly popular feature available from both Kobo and Kindle is Bluetooth, great for pairing wireless earphones, primarily for listening to audiobooks, although Amazon has disabled Audible support for Australia.

 Kindle vs Kobo storage and connectivity